Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 c.
 The crawler then crawls all webpages as listed in the sitemap files.

 d.
 If there's failure in any of the above steps, the crawler performs a deep crawl of the website, without throwing any error.

+**Index only pages under the specified subdirectory**

+The Website connector offers an option to index only webpages which are under the specified subdirectory specified.

+- When this option is **not checked**, the connector always starts crawling from the root of the URL.
+For example - if your provided URL is `https://www.contoso.com/electronics`, then the connector starts crawl from `https://www.contoso.com`.
+- When this option is **checked**, the connector starts crawling from the exact input URL.
+For example - if your provided URL is `https://www.contoso.com/electronics`, then the connector starts crawl from `https://www.contoso.com/electronics`.

 ### Provide authentication type
 The authentication method you choose applies for all websites you provided to index in a connection.
 To authenticate and sync content from websites, choose **one of the five** supported methods:<br>